vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 principal Dharmaśāstra works Tuesday as inauspicious ).
 1630.

-Pitṛs, path to the world of, des Philologists : some p. deriving oribed in Yaj., Viṣnu, Vāyu, word .sinivali' by the combi- Matsya and other Purāṇas natin of 'sin' (moon), a Baby
+Pitṛs, path to the world of, des Philologists : some p. deriving oribed in Yaj., Viṣṇu, Vāyu, word .sinivali' by the combi- Matsya and other Purāṇas natin of 'sin' (moon), a Baby

 826. lonian word, and Dravidian Pitryāṇa path ( vide under Deva vel' ( white light ), criticized | yũng spd By.
 Up.
 VI.
 2. 2 )